demhademha/tweak-development-guide/chapter-3.md

 `ssh -v localhost` <br>
 The output should be something like this: <br>
 `OpenSSH_8.4p1, OpenSSL 1.1.1j 16 Feb 2021` <br>
 Note your ssh version: Mine is `8.4p1`.
+Also note that this is your **host machine**
-3. Log into your device over ssh and again, log its ssh version: my output is the following: <br>
+3. Connect to your iOS device over ssh and again, log its ssh version: my output is the following: <br>
 `OpenSSH_8.4p1, OpenSSL 1.1.1i 8 Dec 2020` <br>
 Again, my ssh version is `8.4p1` and again, I will note this down somewhere.
+Also note that this is the `iOS device`
 4. Type in `exit` to disconnect from the iOS device.
 5. Now determine wether you will need to create an RSA key or an ed25519 key.
 If both of your ssh versions (the one on the host machine and the ios device) are greater than 6.5, type in <br>
 `ssh-keygen -t ed25519 -b length_of_the_key -C "your_email_@website.com"`. <br>